 Logos should be:

-Simple – simplicity makes it more recognizable and versatile
+Simple: simplicity makes it more recognisable and versatile.

 Different companies charge according to different needs.
 There are, actually, a number of factors to consider.
-For instance, how many logo concepts, how many revisions, how much research, and how big is the business, is the logo part of a branding process?
+For instance, how many logo concepts, revisions, research, and how big the business is.
+Is the logo part of a branding process?
 Generally speaking, most designers will be happy to refer you to their previous clients and their previous experience and will be happy to talk to you about your needs and desired projects.

 chalk board with phrase

-Business Cards – as a first introduction to your brand to give your potential customer a tangible memory of yourself
+Business Cards: as a first introduction to your brand to give your potential customers a tangible memory of yourself.

 Are you ready to create Something Spectacular?